swiss-art-research-net/sari-iiif-clip-search/README.md

 ## About

-A library to index images based on IIIF URLs and enable semantic free text search based on [CLIP](https://github.com/openai/CLIP).
+A service to index images based on IIIF URLs and enable semantic free text search based on [CLIP](https://github.com/openai/CLIP).

 ## Query Service